 - Zulekha Hospital (Sharjah – closer to Deira/Old Dubai)

 There are plenty more options open during normal business hours.
-You will also find pharmacies everywhere, malls, even within some hotels so first aid supplies are easy to come by.
+You will also find pharmacies everywhere, in malls, and even within some hotels, so first aid supplies are easy to come by.

 The Emergency services numbers for Dubai are: